hmcts/pre-api/README.md

 ### Purpose of pre-api in the System

-This code repository contains the source code for the Pre-Recorded Evidence API (pre-api).
+This code repository contains the source code for the Pre-Recorded Evidence API (pre-api)

 pre-api is a Java Spring Boot application that serves as a backend API for both the PRE PowerApps app and the PRE Portal.